Inscrivez-vous à la liste d'attente Soyez les premiers à lire la livre

 • What buyers actually look for — and why "value" is always buyer-specific

-It’s about real exits, real retirement outcomes, and helping founders understand the difference between what they think their business is worth — and what the market will actually pay..
+It's about real exits, real retirement outcomes and helping founders understand the difference between what they think their business is worth — and what the market will actually pay.

-Listen Here
+Listen here

 It was a pleasure joining Elizabeth Shea on the Branching Out podcast to discuss the thinking behind my new book, Selling Your Canadian Business.

-We talked about the importance of asking yourself why you’re selling, hiring a team of experts, engaging with multiple suitors, and knowing that the sale of your business requires much more strategy and preparation than selling a house.
+We talked about the importance of asking yourself why you're selling, hiring a team of experts, engaging with multiple suitors and knowing that the sale of your business requires much more strategy and preparation than selling a house.

 My goal is to help Canadian founders and families ask the right questions and set themselves up for a successful sale before pressure sets in.

-Key quote about the importance of defining your “why” to prevent yourself from getting cold feet at the last minute: “One of the first reasons that transactions don't close is the seller has cold feet.
+Key quote about the importance of defining your "why" to prevent yourself from getting cold feet at the last minute: "One of the first reasons that transactions don't close is the seller has cold feet."

-Listen Here
+Listen here

-From Angel To Exit
+From Angel to Exit.

-Key Takeaways:
+Key takeaways:

 • Clean, audited financials are essential for attracting serious buyers.

-• Valuation is driven by future cash flow, quality of earnings, and industry comparables.
+• Valuation is driven by future cash flow, quality of earnings and industry comparables.

-• Strategic buyers and micro PE funds require different approaches—know your audience.
+• Strategic buyers and micro PE funds require different approaches — know your audience.

 • Succession planning is non-negotiable; your business must be transferable.

-• Founders should think like buyers—objectivity creates better deal outcomes.
+• Founders should think like buyers — objectivity creates better deal outcomes.

-• Is your business an acquisition target, take the quiz to find out
+Is your business an acquisition target.

-Listen Here
+Listen here

 We’re discussing the complexities of selling your privately held business, an important yet often challenging process, especially for owners nearing retirement.
 As many business owners consider transitioning out of their companies, understanding how to make your business an attractive acquisition target and navigating proprietary deals becomes vital.

-Listen Here
+Listen here

 Talking to Colleen O'Connell-Campbell of RBC Dominion Securities.